You are welcome to try out the new site at https://beta.valueresearchonline.com

 Free-look period in an insurance policy

 The process of buying a life insurance policy starts with filling up the proposal form.
 The form tells the insurer all that it wants to know about you in order to insure you.
 You would also need to submit additional documents such as proof of income and other know-your-customer (KYC) details.
-Often, at this stage, you also pay the first-year premium for the policy.
+Often at this stage, you also pay the first-year premium for the policy.
 After this, depending on factors such as the product you have chosen, your age and the sum assured, the insurer may ask you to undergo medical tests.
 These tests are paid for by the insurer.
 Once the insurer agrees to insure you, it will dispatch the policy documents.
 The free-look period kicks in from the time you receive the policy document.
 The insurer has to give you a window of 15 days to review the policy documents.
 If you are not happy, you can return these.
-The insurer will then ensure that you are within the 15-days window and then subsequently deduct costs for insurance cover for that time, stamp duty charges for issuing a policy bond and costs of medical check-ups, if any, and reimburse the difference.
+After ensuring that you are within the 15-day window, the insurer will subsequently deduct costs for insurance cover for that period, stamp duty charges for issuing a policy bond and costs of medical check-ups, if any, and reimburse the difference.